Oldranda1414/Privacy-P2P-Federated-Learning/doc/side/brainstorm.md

 - docker python ping pong (with configurable number of peers) DONE
 - fsm with background polling (not sure this is the best solution, think about this) DONE
 - data load, marshall and unmarshall
-- SAC with dummy data (checkout how to do sync with p2p)
+- SAC with dummy data
 - ai